MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdevice-receivingnow-vb.md

-﻿---
+---
-Description: 'The ReceivingNow property is a Boolean value that indicates whether the fax device is receiving a fax at the moment the property is retrieved (the status could change immediately thereafter).' ms.assetid: '782a54b1-a417-4daa-be02-497773cdc40c'
+Description: The ReceivingNow property is a Boolean value that indicates whether the fax device is receiving a fax at the moment the property is retrieved (the status could change immediately thereafter). ms.assetid: 782a54b1-a417-4daa-be02-497773cdc40c
-title: 'FaxDevice.ReceivingNow property'
+title: FaxDevice.ReceivingNow property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDevice.ReceivingNow property